Why the Public Expects a Coronavirus Vaccine Too Quickly

 To Whit, back in March Dr. Fauci made an incredibly casual guess that the soonest a vaccine could be available within a year to eighteen months.
 From that, a quasi-religious devotion has developed that one WILL be available.
 Thus, all we’ve got to do is hide away until then, and we’ll all be safe again. – New York Times

 This is what I believe happened.

-Journalists asked for the fastest possible time a vaccine could be developed, and this “fastest possible time” became the average time.
-Obviously, there is an enormous difference between the average time or and the shortest possible time.
+Journalists asked for the fastest time a vaccine could be developed, and this “fastest possible time” became the average time.
+There is an enormous difference between the average time or and the shortest possible time.

 What Are the Steps for Developing and Bringing Out a New Vaccine?

 The steps of developing a vaccine are the following:

 #1: Determine the genetic sequence of the virus.